psulek/vscode-zodschema-generator/README.md

-# Typescript to Zod Live Preview for Visual Studio Code
+# Typescript to Zod Schema generator extension for Visual Studio Code